 Big-name manufacturers such as Budweiser, Becks, Heineken, Peroni and Guinness all offer their own varieties, but there's also a growing number of craft breweries jumping on the booze-less bandwagon.
 As a result, drinkers can now enjoy flavoursome lagers, IPAs, stouts and wheat beers without fear of breaking the law or their own vow of abstinence.

-Non-alcoholic beers offer many health benefits, and are also less fattening than their alcoholic counterparts, since each unit of alcohol contains 56 calories.
+Non-alcoholic beers are also less fattening than their alcoholic counterparts, since each unit of alcohol contains 56 calories.

 Spaten-Franziskaner-Bräu is one of Bavaria's oldest breweries, and its Franziskaner Weissbier one of the region's most popular ales.
 So it kind of figured that this virgin version would be up there with the best low-alcohol beers.